pesos/members-list/members-list.md

 **SRN**: PES1201800086
 **Link to Profile**: [RochakK](https://github.com/RochakK) **About Me**:
 Hi!
-I'm Rochak, I love playing pc games, cricket fanatic and try to think out of the box to solve problems.
+I'm Rochak, I love playing games be it mobile or pc games,a cricket fanatic and try to think out of the box to solve problems.

 **Name**: Yukti Khosla
 **SRN**: PES1201800427